yapb/docs/docs/localization.rst

 ================================
 You just need to create a file ``**_chat.cfg`` for bot chat in your language.
 You can use the file en_chat.cfg as an example.

-See the customization section for details.
+.. seealso:: See the :doc:`/customizing` section for details.

 Nickname Localization
 ================================